Our ocean, waves and beaches belong to all of us and it is our job to protect them.

 Charles has been a devoted fan of the Flintstones since childhood.
 He carried his toy Dino everywhere, even into his twenties.
 When he heard that oil deposits formed from dinosaurs, he became a passionate opponent of the fossil fuel industry.
 We won’t tell him that’s not true.

 Ocean Friendly Restaurants Coordinator

-In addition to registering restaurants as ocean friendly, Liana also helps out with website updates and social media posts.
-She first started volunteering with Surfrider in San Diego as the social media coordinator and helping with the Know Your H20 program in 2009.
+In addition to helping local restaurants reduce their single use plastics, Liana also helps out with website updates and social media posts.
+She first started volunteering with Surfrider in 2009 as the social media coordinator and helping with the Know Your H20 program in San Diego.